cjacker/opensource-toolchain-esp8266/README.md

 # Build classic AT firmware for ESP8266

-The latest classic AT firmware is v1.7.5 provided by ESP8266_NONOS_SDK.
-Since The most common devices that use ESP8266 is ESP-1 / ESP-1S module, I will introduce how to build and flash at firmware of ESP-1 / ESP-1S in the first section.
+The latest classic AT firmware is **v1.7.5** provided by ESP8266_NONOS_SDK.
+Since The most common devices that use ESP8266 is ESP-1S module, I will introduce how to build and flash at firmware of ESP-1S in the first section.

+For usage of AT firmware, please refer to official document [ESP8266 AT Instruction Set](https://www.espressif.com/sites/default/files/4a-esp8266_at_instruction_set_en_v1.5.4_0.pdf).

-## ESP-1 / ESP-1S
+## ESP-1S

-There are various difference between ESP-1 and ESP-1S, the most important difference for us to build the firmware is ESP-1 has 512k flash and ESP-1S has 1MB flash.
+Since I don't have ESP-1 module, I will use ESP-1S as example, ESP-1S has 1M flash and ESP-1 has only 512K flash, it will affect building options, you should change it if you have a ESP-1 module.

 ### Check AT firmware version

-Since ESP-1/ESP-1S module has no UART chip integrated on baord, you have to use a external USB2TTL adapter and wire it up as:
+Since ESP-1S module has no UART chip integrated on board, you have to use a external USB2TTL adapter and wire it up as:

 | USB2TTL | ESP-1S |
 |---------|--------|